 From the outside, the front of the church looks like a sandcastle that is slowly crumbling into the ocean.
 Our first impression was not a good one.
 But once inside, it is beautiful.
 Modern, colorful, whimsical…like so much of Gaudí’s artwork in Barcelona.
 I love the inside…for the colors and its incredible uniqueness.
-I love it that Gaudí broke out of the mold of how churches are traditionally designed, and came up with this “masterpiece.”
+Gaudí broke out of the mold of how churches are traditionally designed and came up with this masterpiece.

 During your visit, you have the option to climb one of the two towers.
 We chose the tower on the Passion façade, hearing that the views over the city centre are amazing.
 Well, this was a total disappointment.
 An elevator whisked us up the tower.
 From the top, our view was through a small window covered with a metal grate.
 All we could see was the scaffolding from the current construction work.
 We never saw those epic views that people told us about.